Centrality Measures in Networks: Developing a Taxonomy of Centrality Measures

 for any $s_i$, $s_i^\prime$, $s_{i}^{\prime\prime }$, and $s_{i}^{\prime\prime\prime }$ - all in $\Re^L$ - for which there exists some $\ell$ such that $s_{i}^{k\prime\prime}=s_{i}^{k}$ and $s_{i}^{k\prime\prime\prime }=s_{i}^{k\prime}$ for all $k\neq \ell$, and $s_{i}^{\ell}=s_{i}^{\ell \prime }=a$ while $s_{i}^{\ell\prime\prime}=s_{i}^{\ell\prime\prime\prime }=b$ (so, we equally change entry $\ell$ for both statistics without changing any other entries). \end{axiom}

 Independence requires that, whenever a component of two nodal statistics are equal, the difference in centrality across those two nodal statistics does not depend on the level of that component.
-Independence is weaker than additivity and so satisfied by all standard centrality measures and implies that a centrality measure is an additively separable function of the elements of the nodal statistic.
+It implies that a centrality measure is an additively separable function of the elements of the nodal statistic.